-Control: ISM-1596; Revision: 2; Updated: Dec-22; Applicability: All; Essential Eight: N/A

-Credentials, in the form of memorised secrets, are not reused by users across different systems.
+Control: ISM-1596; Revision: 2; Updated: Dec-22; Applicability: All; Essential Eight: N/ACredentials, in the form of memorised secrets, are not reused by users across different systems.

-Setting credentials for break glass accounts, local administrator accounts and service accounts
+Setting credentials for built-in Administrator accounts, break glass accounts, local administrator accounts and service accounts

-When break glass accounts, local administrator accounts and service accounts use common usernames or weak credentials, it may allow malicious actors that compromises credentials on one workstation or server to easily compromise other workstations and servers.
-As such, it is critical that credentials for break glass accounts, local administrator accounts and service accounts are long, unique, unpredictable and managed.
+When built-in Administrator accounts, break glass accounts, local administrator accounts and service accounts use common usernames or weak credentials, it may allow malicious actors that compromise credentials on one workstation or server to easily compromise other workstations and servers.
+As such, it is critical that credentials for the built-in Administrator account, break glass accounts, local administrator accounts and service accounts in each domain are long, unique, unpredictable and managed.

 To provide additional security and credential management functionality for service accounts, Microsoft introduced group Managed Service Accounts to Microsoft Windows Server.
 In doing so, service accounts that are created as group Managed Service Accounts do not require manual credential management by system administrators, as the operating system automatically ensures that they are long, unique, unpredictable and managed.
 This ensures that service account credentials are secure, not misplaced or forgotten, and that they are automatically changed on a regular basis.
-However, in cases where the use of group Managed Service Accounts is not possible, credentials for service accounts should still be unique and unpredictable with a minimum length of 30 characters.
+However, in cases where the use of group Managed Service Accounts is not possible, credentials for service accounts should still be unique, unpredictable and random with a minimum length of 30 characters.